Uncovering Social Network Activity Using Joint User and Topic Interaction: Experiments

 \subsection{Heterogenous user activity in OSNs}

 We shift our focus to the behavior of the models at the level of individual users.
 We first compare in \Fig{fig:user_rank_distributions} user activity in the real test data to the activity generated by each trained model.
-The results visually validate the truncated power law behavior of social network activity, which is similarly to what was earlier observed cascade-wise in \Fig{fig:eval_lastfm}.
-For completeness we provide all the plots despite visible differences appear in some of the cases.
-For instance, there is little to comment about the \texttt{music2} dataset where all methods generate roughly the same distribution.
-However, when we look at cascade-specific distributions from \texttt{url} and \texttt{lastfm}, \MIC manages to replicate much better the distribution of user activity .
+The visual results validate the truncated power law behavior of social network activity, which was similarly observed cascade-wise in \Fig{fig:eval_lastfm}.
+For completeness we provide all the plots despite visible differences appear in only some of the cases.
+For instance, we notice in \Fig{sub:full_user_rank_url} that all methods generate roughly the same distribution.
+However, when we look at cascade-specific distributions from \texttt{url} and \texttt{élysée2017}, \MIC exhibits a greater capacity to replicate the distribution of user activity.
+This better capturing the heterogeneity of user activity is all the more visible when cascades are more in number and more diverse, as in \texttt{lastfm} (\Fig{sub:full_user_rank_lastfm}).

-Interestingly, when comparing the test log-likelihoods at different quantiles of most active users for the three datasets, we can see in the results reported in \Tab{tab:quant_lglk} that \MIC achieves a better score than the other models.
+Interestingly, when comparing the test log-likelihoods at different quantiles of most active users for the four datasets in \Tab{tab:quant_lglk}, we can see that \MIC achieves a better score than the other models, except for \texttt{url} where it is close second.
 Moreover, the distance to the other models seems to grow as we focus on more active users, which are notably the users for which more can be learned by analyzing their higher activity.

 These results emphasize the importance of user- and cascade-wise evaluation measures, and gives evidence on \MIC's superior performance in capturing user heterogeneity in social networks.
 This kind of evaluation constitutes an additional viewpoint on the performance of such models, typically overlooked in the literature.
 Nevertheless, evaluating further on this direction would require working with more diverse datasets, like \texttt{lastfm}.